The Fourth Operation

 Given x let r = B -1(x).
 ThenB(B -1(x) + s) = fs(x)

-If we knew nothing more about A than Abel’s equation then A would not be unique.
-If (given the function f ) A is one solution of Abel’s equation then so would be B(x) = A(x) + g(A(x)) for any periodic function g with period 1 and g(0) = 0.
-This is easily seen by substituting B into Abel’s equation.
+Given the function f, if we knew nothing more about A than Abel’s equation then A would not be unique.
+If A is one solution of Abel’s equation then so would be A(x) + g(A(x)) for any periodic function g with period 1 and g(0) = 0.
 (Abel showed that this describes all solutions of Abel’s equation.)
+However in the problem we consider below, in the section “To Proceed,” there is only one solution.

-Recall that if a function f (x) is smooth there is a power series that might not converge but at least will be asymptotic to the function at 0 :f
+If a function f (x) is smooth, though its Taylor series might not converge at least it will be asymptotic to the function at 0 :f

 (x)